Rustfahrtagentur/microcad/README.md

 #### export

-In the **export** pass the *object nodes* will be taken to generate 2D or 3D output files (e.g. SVG or STL).
+In the **export** phase the *object nodes* will be taken to generate 2D or 3D output files (e.g. SVG or STL).
-While this pass the following things will be done:
+While this phase the following things will be done:

 - geometric algorithms will be processed
 - geometries will be rendered